A Thick Volatile Atmosphere on the Ultrahot Super-Earth TOI-561 b

-In the absence of an atmosphere, TOI-561~b would be hot enough to sustain a dayside magma ocean \citep{Lichtenberg2025} and a thin, $\sim$0.01 bare rock vapor atmosphere \citep{Miguel2011}.
-This atmosphere would nevertheless be largely optically thick as a result of strong rock vapor opacities, notably SiO and MgO in the 3-5 micron range \citep{Piette2023,Zilinskas2022}.
-The brightness temperature observed would therefore be set by the atmosphere rather than the reflectivity of the magma ocean below (which is expected to be low \citep{2020ApJ...898..160E}, though c.f. \citealt{Kite2016}).
-We investigate this scenario, using the same set-up and surface composition as in \cite{Piette2023} to calculate the expected thermal emission spectrum of TOI-561~b in the case of a pure rock vapor atmosphere (i.e., no additional volatiles present).
+In the absence of an atmosphere, TOI-561~b would be hot enough to sustain a dayside magma ocean \citep{Lichtenberg2025} and a thin, $\sim$0.01, rock vapor atmosphere \citep{Miguel2011}.
+This atmosphere would nevertheless be largely optically thick, as a result of strong rock vapor opacities, notably SiO and MgO in the 3-5~$\mu$m range \citep{Piette2023,Zilinskas2022}.
+The brightness temperature observed would therefore be set by the atmosphere rather than the reflectivity of the magma ocean below (which is expected to be low; \citealt{2020ApJ...898..160E} -- but see also \citealt{Kite2016}).
+We investigate this scenario, using the same setup and surface composition as in \cite{Piette2023} to calculate the expected thermal emission spectrum of TOI-561~b in the case of a pure-rock-vapor atmosphere (i.e., no additional volatiles present).
 The zero-albedo irradiation temperature of TOI-561~b, assuming no heat redistribution to the nightside, is 2750~K, at which the outgassed surface pressure is expected to be ~0.01 bar.
-We therefore assume a 0.01 bar surface pressure, and that the atmosphere is not able to transport heat to the nightside, as expected for a thin rock vapor atmosphere \citep{Koll2019}.
-As shown in Figure \ref{fig:spectrum}, this 100\% rock vapor spectrum is clearly inconsistent with the data, with reduced chi-square values of 27.3/22.9/5.6 for the \texttt{Eureka!}/\texttt{ExoTIC JEDI 1}/\texttt{ExoTIC JEDI 2} reductions.
-For all three reductions, the data lie systematically below the pure rock vapor model, meaning that even the \texttt{ExoTIC JEDI 2} data are inconsistent with it, despite a lower reduced chi-square compared to the other reductions.
+We therefore assume a 0.01 bar surface pressure and that the atmosphere is not able to transport heat to the nightside, as expected for a thin-rock-vapor atmosphere \citep{Koll2019}.
+As shown in Figure \ref{fig:spectrum}, this 100\% rock vapor spectrum is clearly inconsistent with the data, with reduced chi-square values of 27.3/22.9/5.6 for the \texttt{Eureka!}/\texttt{ExoTiC JEDI 1}/\texttt{ExoTiC JEDI 2} reductions.
+For all three reductions, the data lie systematically below the pure-rock-vapor model, meaning that even the \texttt{ExoTiC JEDI 2} data are inconsistent with it, despite a lower reduced chi-square compared to the other reductions.